jpvacher/jpvacher/README.md

 - 👋 Hi, I’m Jean-Pierre Vacher @jpvacher
-- 👀 I’m interested in herpetology, phylogeny, conservation genetics, biogeography, ecological modelling, monitoring of biodiversity.
+- 👀 I’m interested in herpetology, phylogeny, biogeography, conservation genetics, ecological modelling, and monitoring of biodiversity.
-- 🌱 I’m currently learning spatial modelling, programming in R.
+- 🌱 I’m currently learning spatial modelling, and advanced coding and programming in R.
-- I'm currently a postdoc/engineer at CEFE in Montpellier (France).
+- Right now I'm a postdoc/engineer at [CEFE](https://www.cefe.cnrs.fr/fr/) in Montpellier (France).
-- 📫 How to reach me, check my profile on researchgate: https://www.researchgate.net/profile/Jean-Pierre-Vacher
+- 📫 How to reach me: check my profile on [researchgate](https://www.researchgate.net/profile/Jean-Pierre-Vacher)

 <!---
 jpvacher/jpvacher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.